otmohamedpccc/CIS-106-/notes/FinalNotes.md

 * More command
   * a pager program used for displaying the context of text files one page at a time
-  * more -d open a file and display guding info in the bottom
+  * more -d open a file and display guiding info in the bottom
   * more -10 open a file 10 lines at a time

 * Less command - faster than more